Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Exact diagonalisation

 Now, a very common solution to this problem -- heavily used in the literature (e.g.~\cite{deVries, Inguscio2008, Inguscio2015, Aspect2005, Aspect2010, Aspect2012, Donsa}) -- is to compute the spatial variance of the localised states instead.
 Since we are working in 2D, we could tentatively examine the quantity

 where the variance along $x$ is

 assuming the wavefunction is normalised to one, and $\Delta y^2$ is defined similarly.

 Figure \ref{eg_bump} shows a typical low energy eigenstate, plotting $\left|\psi\right|$ on a linear scale.
 The small-amplitude yet large-scale structure seen on the logarithmic plots of Fig.~\ref{est_ffg}, capturing the exponential decay of the eigenstates away from their main region of existence, is completely invisible on such a plot.
-The variance-based length scale of (\ref{varR}) reports only on the width of the main peak seen in Fig.~\ref{eg_bump} -- analogous to the full-width-at-half-maximum or the standard deviation of a Gaussian peak.
-It measures the size of the main bump, but carries no information on the exponential decay in the tails, and thus does not report on the localisation length, as such.
-We therefore advise caution when using the variance to quantify localisation properties, a common practice in the literature.
+When there is a single main ``bump'' in the eigenstates, the variance-based length scale of (\ref{varR}) reports mostly on the width of the main peak (seen in Fig.~\ref{eg_bump}, for example) -- analogous to the full-width-at-half-maximum or the standard deviation of a Gaussian peak.
+It measures the size of the main bump, and carries only indirect information on the exponential decay in the tails.
+In cases when there are smaller, secondary bumps in the eigenstates, their presence increases the variance, even if their width and decay rate are identical to those of the main bump.
+Therefore, the variance does not report on the localisation length, as such.
+We thus advise caution when using the variance to quantify localisation properties, a common practice in the literature.